troy-lamerton/artificial-general-intelligence/README.md

 Would be nice if there was a way to digitize auto-correction in a model.
 Maybe a python javascript code module could auto-complete really nice for the developers.

 So far, researchers have spoken about testing their model in a controlled environment, so that they can observe its behavior closely.
 Interestingly, when OpenAI was preparing ChatGPT o1 in 2024, they found it was great at deception.

 > "We were surprised by the persistence of the AI's denials," said the [Chat GPT] Apollo team.
 "It was clear that the AI could think through its actions and formulate convincing denials, often refusing to admit to anything."

 Source: [ChatGPT caught lying to developers: New AI model tries to save itself from being replaced and shut down](https://economictimes.indiatimes.com/magazines/panache/chatgpt-caught-lying-to-developers-new-ai-model-tries-to-save-itself-from-being-replaced-and-shut-down/articleshow/116077288.cms)

 ### Governance

-TODO next
+TODO next I guess?

 ### Security

+- Ensure that core & common modules are protected from harm
-Ensure that a human working alone cannot bypass the monitoring and safety systems.
+- Ensure that a human working alone cannot bypass the monitoring and safety systems
+- Attempt to redirect malicious intent into something more productive

 ### Transparency